Review of the Truly Ergonomic Cleave Keyboard

 I haven’t decided yet which of the suggestions to remap the Cut/Copy keys I like best, but that is a detail, at this point.

 I am quite happy with this keyboard.
 Personally, I especially like its compactness on my desk, and the fact that it never gives me any hand or wrist pain.
-In general, I think it can be a good solution for whoever needs to type fast, painlessly and without breaking the bank.
+In general, I think it can be a good solution for whoever needs to type fast and painlessly.

 What I would need next